He’s back! Again! Sinister stalker Joe Goldberg (Penn Badgley) is set to return in a third season of Netflix‘s psychological thriller.

 Caroline Kepnes, who writes the books on which You is based, recently announced that she had finished the third book in the series, so hopefully we’ll be given some hints for what we should expect in the upcoming season.

-Although it’s not yet known how the coronavirus pandemic will impact production, fingers crossed we don’t have to wait too long until another installment of Joe and Love’s love triangle – and of course, learn the identity of their next-door neighbour.
+Although it’s not yet known how the coronavirus pandemic will impact production, fingers crossed we don’t have to wait too long until another instalment of Joe and Love’s love triangle – and of course, learn the identity of their next-door neighbour.

 It didn’t take long after season two’s December 2019 debut for news to emerge about a further series, with the commission of third run officially announced in January 2020.